pgEdge/pgedge-docs/pgedge_stylesheet.md

 Nested details can be in the same file as the steps to which it applies; for example, the Prerequisites section can reside in the same file as Building the Project.

-## Within an .md File
+## Within a .md File - Formatting Content Pages

+Document files should be named in the form my_file.md, and docs for each project should like in the `docs` folder (or sub-directories of the `docs` folder).

 The following product names are proper nouns and should be treated as such.
-You should generally omit 'the' in front of the name unless using the name as an adjective to describe software, files, or other project artifacts:
+As a rule you should generally omit 'the' in front of the name unless using the name as an adjective to describe software, files, or other project artifacts:

 pgEdge Cloud
 pgEdge Enterprise Postgres